In Kyrgyzstan, the yurt is a pivotal part of both the nation's past and present.Read more...

 Organised yurt camps are another recent innovation, which are usually tucked away at beautiful, but reasonably accessible, jailoos and run by Bishkek tour companies who house their tour clients there as part of a trek.
 These are highly popular as they offer visitors the opportunity to stay in a traditional nomadic shelter without compromising comfort too much, as the best yurt camps provide a number of distinctly non-traditional features like hot showers, indoor toilets and Western food.
 Full board at a yurt camp usually costs in the order of US$20–25 a day.

 The most revolutionary trend in Kyrgyz tourism in recent years, especially as far as independent travellers are concerned, has been the setting up of a comprehensive homestay network through the Community Based Tourism (CBT) initiative.
-There are also homestays in Kyrgyzstan that are not affi liated to CBT or its Narynbased sister network of Shepherd’s Life, but those that do belong are vetted by local and national representatives for quality and their suitability for Western tourists.
+There are also homestays in Kyrgyzstan that are not affiliated to CBT, but those that do belong are vetted by local and national representatives for quality and their suitability for Western tourists.